1itachi/software-Interview-prep/javascript.md

               console.log(bound(1,2,3))   //8

-5. Callback higher order functions?
+4. Callback higher order functions?
 => yes, a function can be passed to other function as argument.

-6. REPL?
+5. REPL?
 => read-eval-print-loop , it is quick and easy way to test simple node.js/javascript.

+6. javascript objects and oops.
+=>

+7. Prototype Inheritence
+=>

+8. Soap and Rest.
+=>

+9. finally in javascript

 #### Questions asked to me in interviews

 1. Promises and Async await, lets say I have a promise add which return a promise, how to handle in async await.
 2. Const
 3. Event loop - Explain how it works
 4. Have you worked on any event handling in node.js -> my answer "No".